 - Trial and Error

-For instance, you can clearly see that ASUS TUF Gaming F15 has an HDMI 2.0b port according to its specsheet.
-Hence it can support an external display with upto 4K@60Hz.
+For instance, you can see that ASUS TUF Gaming F15 has an HDMI 2.0b port, according to its spec sheet.
+Hence it can support an external display with up to 4K@60Hz.

-Sometimes the specsheet does not tell you the HDMI port version but instead only list the specs the HDMI port supports.
+Sometimes the spec sheet does not tell you the HDMI port version but instead only lists the specs the HDMI port supports.

 2. Checking HDMI Port Version Through Trial and Error

-Another method on how to check the HDMI port version on your laptop is through trial and error.
+Another method to check the HDMI port version on your laptop is through trial and error.

-You will need to have a 4K monitor in order to test your HDMI port out.
+You must have a 4K monitor to test your HDMI port.

 Plug in your monitor to the HDMI port on your laptop.
-Make sure you are using an HDMI 2.0 cable (Premium High Speed HDMI cable at least).
+Ensure you use an HDMI 2.0 cable (Premium High-Speed HDMI cable, at least).

-Again, to check if you have an HDMI 2.0 or an HDMI 2.1 port, you will need to use Premium High Speed or Ultra High Speed HDMI cable.
+Again, to check if you have an HDMI 2.0 or an HDMI 2.1 port, you must use Premium High Speed or Ultra High-Speed HDMI cable.